A note on reductions of 2-dimensional crystalline Galois representations: Abstract

 \section{Abstract}

 Let $p$ be an odd prime number, $K_{f}$ the finite unramified extension of $ \mathbb{Q} _{p}$ of degree $f,$ and $G_{K_{f}}$ its absolute Galois group.
-We construct analytic families of \'{e}tale $\left( \varphi ,\Gamma \right) $-modules which give rise to some families of $2$-dimensional crystalline representations of $G_{K_{f}}$ with largest Hodge-Tate weight at least $p.$ As an application, we prove that the modulo $p$ reductions of the members of each such family (with respect to appropriately chosen Galois-stable lattices) are constant.
+We construct analytic families of \'{e}tale $\left( \varphi ,\Gamma \right) $-modules which give rise to some families of $2$-dimensional crystalline representations of $G_{K_{f}}$ with length of filtration $\geq p.$ As an application, we prove that the modulo $p$ reductions of the members of each such family (with respect to appropriately chosen Galois-stable lattices) are constant.